Home Advocacy Choose union

 Unions are cool again!
 In 2023, more than 16 million workers in the United States were represented by a union—an increase of 191,000 from 2022, according to the Economic Policy Institute.

-At Education Minnesota, dozens of new locals have joined our union since January 2022.
+At Education Minnesota, dozens of new locals have joined our union in recent years.
 We continue to receive requests for information about unionizing and will continue to work to make sure all educators in Minnesota feel like they have the support they deserve!

 As a member of Education Minnesota, you are also a part of your local union, the American Federation of Teachers, the National Education Association, regional AFL-CIO labor councils, and the statewide and national AFL-CIO.